AntonAI/Angular.js-Ping-Service/README.md

   }
 });
 ```
-If ping was successful, callback will return the time in took to reach the testURL in seconds (ex.
+If ping was successful, callback will return the time it took to reach the testURL in seconds (ex.
 3.24).
 If ping failed, callback will return 0.